dooboolab-community/dooboo-cli/README.md

-# Cooni client tool
+# dooboolab client tool

 # Gain points
-1. Cooni developers do not need to suffer from boilderplate projects.
+1. Developers do not need to suffer from boilderplate projects.